-The principal political parties in the Dominican Republic are the Partido de la Liberación Dominicana or PLD (democratic center left), the Partido Revolucionario Dominicano or PRD (social democratic), the Partido Revolucionario Moderno (social democratic) and the Partido Reformista Social Cristiano or PRSC (conservative democratic).
+The principal political parties in the Dominican Republic are the Partido Revolucionario Moderno or PRM (social democratic), the Partido de la Liberación Dominicana or PLD (democratic center left), the Partido Revolucionario Dominicano or PRD (social democratic) and the Partido Reformista Social Cristiano or PRSC (conservative democratic).
 The following is a brief explanation of the history and orientation of each principal party.